 First, we use _oprofile_ to identify a function(s) taking up the most application time.
 In other words, the process is spending a large portion (I would imagine 5%+) of cpu cycles in this function.
-However, the cycles could be spent in one lengthy call or a million quick calls.
+However, the cycles could be spent in one lengthy entry or a million quick re-entries.
 Either way, this would be a hotspot.
 Then we use oprofile/valgrind(cachegrind)/kcache on the same process, and check if the hot function generates high cache misses.

 The punch line – the high cache misses could be the cause of the observed process hogging.
 I assume the author has experienced the same but I’m not sure how rare or common this scenario is.